 Being a small town, Collinsville does not have a public transit system used by locals to get to and from work.

-The overall education level of Collinsville is somewhat higher than in the average US city of 21.84%: 26.98% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Collinsville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.98% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Collinsville in 2022 was $34,864, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $139,456 for a family of four.
 However, Collinsville contains both very wealthy and poor people as well.